Welcome to the NERDS side! 🤓

 - We guide you as best as we can but expect you to be proactive and communicate issues early

-- We provide a social space including an initial meeting between all our students.
+- We provide a social space happy to facilitate connecting all our students.
 Socialize with your peers – they are an important resource!

-- We provide work/meeting space: Slack, and physical space/tables
+- We can provide work/meeting space: Slack, and physical space/tables

 - We encourage you to take part in our regular seminars with guest speakers